CharlieGreenman/CharlieGreenman/README.md

 - 💰 Silver Spring, MD (work/cheap but still near stuff.
 Airbnb host called me quietest guest she ever had.
 That stuck with me for some reason.
 Like WTF are other guests doing?
 Anywho, I believe in traditional marriage.)
 - 👥 Arlington, VA (work, but surprisingly alot of people)
 - 🌿 Alexandria, VA (leafy overture)

+*As you can see I've been around.
+Most likely due to my complicated past with religion.
+In the arena as they say.*

 ## Greenman House Insignia
 <img src="https://github.com/user-attachments/assets/0ab25c6a-b499-4147-b643-66ca305bd020" width="350px" />